nombrekeff/strif/README.md

   { ignoreTransformers: ['capitalize'] }
 ); // > bob has 2 messages
 ```

-See how the first example is actually quite messy to extend.
+See how the first example is actually quite messy to extend, both to add more transformers, and to disable them.

 ## Table Of Content <!-- omit in toc -->
 - [Introduction](#introduction)